blakeMilner/DeepQLearning/README.md

 order to address this problem.
 One of these methods, called Q-learning, utilizes a policy in order to select an optimal action.

-The Q-learning algorithm hinges on utility function called the Q-function.
+The Q-learning algorithm hinges on a utility function called the Q-function.
 This function accepts a state that contains all pertinent information about the playing field along with a possible action.
 The function returns a number that describes the utility of that action.
 In Q-learning the utility of an action is evaluated based on the immediate reward gained from taking that action and the possibility of a delayed reward that the action may lead to.
 For large games with many states and possible actions the above approach is very time-consuming and computationally intense.
-Using a neural network to represent the Q-function can solve many of these issues by eliminating the need for enumeration for complete exploration of the state space.
+Using a neural network to represent the Q-function can solve many of these issues by eliminating the need for enumeration in order to completely support the exploration of the state space.

 An implementation of the method described above (written in JavaScript) exists and is freely available: http://cs.stanford.edu/people/karpathy/convnetjs/demo/rldemo.html